acareaga/tetris/README.md

 ## Insight

 We chose to build Tetris to better understand object oriented JavaScript and push our Mocha testing abilities.
 With 3 models, 7 pieces, and 4 rotations, the logic behind the game was really difficult.
-A few sections of the codebase we are most proud of include the use of higher order functions, significant unit level test coverage, object oriented design, and navigating deeply nested objects.
+A few sections of the codebase we are most proud of include the use of higher order functions, unit level test coverage, and navigating deeply nested objects.

 ### Partial Functions & Refactoring the Block Model